 Quota Immigrant Visas are issued to foreigners who are citizens of countries that have diplomatic ties with the Philippines and grants Filipino citizens the same immigration privileges under the principle of reciprocity.
 The Bureau of Immigration (BI) in the Philippines grants no more than fifty (50) quota visas every year.

 Non-Quota Immigrant Visas, on the other hand, are issued to foreigners married to Filipino citizens and former Filipino citizens seeking to reacquire their citizenship in the Philippines.
-The most common type of non-quota visas is the 13(a) Marriage Visa, which is granted to foreigners legally married to a Filipino citizen and such marriage is recognized as valid under existing Philippine laws.
-Another non-quota visa is the 13(g) Visa, which is issued to natural-born citizens of the Philippines who has been naturalized in a foreign country.
+The most common type of non-quota visas is the 13(A) Marriage Visa, which is granted to foreigners legally married to a Filipino citizen and such marriage is recognized as valid under existing Philippine laws.
+Another non-quota visa is the 13(g) Visa, which is issued to natural-born citizens of the Philippines who have been naturalized in a foreign country.

 Currently, there are over 6 special visas granted to qualified foreign nationals.
 These visas are grouped into two categories: special non-immigrant visas and special immigrant visas.

 Special Non-Immigrant Visas are commonly issued to foreigners employed by companies registered in the Philippines.
 The most common types are the 47a2 PEZA Visa, Regional Operating Headquarters (ROHQ) / Regional Headquarters (RHQ) Visa, and Special Employment Visa for Offshore Banking Unit (SEVOBU).